Himasree19/IOT-ML-Based-Smart-Soil-Analysis-Crop-Recommendation-System-With-weather-Forecast-integration/README.md

   - Upload the code to the ESP32.
   - Open the Blynk IoT Dashboard.
   - Open the ThingSpeak Channel.
-  - Open the project folder containing weather5_ml.py and crop_model.pkl.
+  - Open the project folder containing weather5_ml.py.
   - Open Command Prompt/Terminal in the project folder.
   - Run the Python program using: python weather5_ml.py
   - Keep the Python program running.